rameesha52-git/Breast_Cancer-Classification/README.md

 ### k-Nearest Neighbors (k-NN)
 Accuracy: 0.94
 k-NN is a non-parametric algorithm that classifies a data point based on the majority class of its k nearest neighbors in the feature space.
 The distance metric (e.g., Euclidean) is used to identify the nearest neighbors.
+## Conclusion
+Based on the results:
+The Random Forest Classifier is the most suitable model for this dataset due to its high accuracy and robustness.
+The Decision Tree Classifier performed the worst, highlighting the importance of using ensemble methods to improve prediction accuracy.